 The year 2016 saw the major e-commerce site eBay introduce the new structure on millions of their site pages, helping them to serve the I-want-to-buy demographic even faster.

 How important is AMP in the success of your site?
 Learn more here.
 For SEO best practices, it is important for sites to focus both on speed and serving people in these particular micro-moments.
 Consider how your content addresses the needs of each group and create material, especially on mobile, that is designed to provide people with the quick, thorough answer they are often looking for on these searches.
 You also want to emphasize speed on your sites.
 Even if your pages would not be served well by AMP, you still want to make sure you maximize your loading speed.
 This means:

 - Avoiding images that take too long to load

 - Not using unnecessary cookies or other add-ons that will slow the site

 - Allowing the site to be compressed

+For more information on how to tailor your content to these customer micro-moments, be sure to explore our free research report on how to produce content in a way that delivers results.
 SEO best practices continue to change and evolve as Google adjusts its algorithm and consumer expectations evolve.
 For brands to succeed in the increasingly competitive digital landscape, brands want to make sure they stay abreast of these latest developments so their website remains relevant, visible, and useful for the search engines and customers.